inkenbrandt/Peeters_Piper/README.md

+THIS LIBRARY IS NOW OUT OF DATE.
+PLEASE USE [WQChartPy](https://github.com/jyangfsu/WQChartPy) AS IT IS BY THE ORIGINAL AUTHOR AND MUCH MORE ROBUST.

 # Peeters_Piper
 This script plots a piper diagram of water chemisty.
 It includes an ArcGIS Toolbox for use in ArcGIS Pro.